-If you ever come to Phuket, write this name down: Raya House.
-This is a unique restaurant… it combines ingredients that makes it unforgettable: great food in an amazing old Thai house kept just the way it has always been, no excessive renovation but clean and well kept.
-It is simple, unpretentious and feels just as a living house, like being invited in a Thai person’s home for lunch or dinner.
-It’s look like it was just maintained just this way for almost a hundred years.
+Raya House is a unique restaurant combining ingredients that makes it unforgettable: great food in an amazing old Thai house kept just the way it has always been, no excessive renovation but clean and well kept.
+It is simple, unpretentious and feels like being invited in a Thai home for lunch or dinner.

-For more than ten years I use to come to Raya house.
-The place hasn’t change much except for the ugly club someone had the indecency to build in front which hides half of it.
+For more than ten years we use to come to Raya house.
+The place hasn’t changed much.
 At first the restaurant was pretty quiet as such houses were appreciated, but not yet considered ‘heritage’ nor really valuable.
 The food was good and affordable, and years after years, it got better, like a good wine.
 It didn’t happen overnight, they didn’t do any visible advertising… but people talked.
-Slowly but inexorably, the way a good restaurant becomes famous for what it does best, the place became well known across the country.
+Slowly the place became well-known across the country, the way a good restaurant becomes famous for what it does best

 Now about the food of course.
 Everyone agrees that the creamy crab meat curry with rice noodles (kanom Jeen) is their best specialty, Steamed pork with rice is great too, but watch out for the calories on this one.
 Pak Muang and Pak Liang are some nice fried pan veggies with dry shrimps or with pork, then you have to try the Tamarind prawns, a bit sweet to my taste, but many love it.
 For the rest, you just have to pick from their long English menu.